-6. Low Profit From The Sale Of An Asset
+6. Low Profit From The Sale of An Asset

-NOTE: This provision does not apply to stocks, bonds and negotiable financial instruments.
+NOTE: This provision does not apply to vehicles, stocks, bonds and negotiable financial instruments or unlicensed vehicles.

 In addition to assets which may be considered inaccessible according to the provisions in item 3 above, an asset which meets one of the following criteria is considered inaccessible and is, therefore, excluded because it cannot be sold for a significant return.